What is the function of the immune system and how does it work?

 Natural killer cells (NK) are important for recognizing and killing virus-infected cells or tumor cells.

 Adaptive Cells are your B cells and T cells.
 B cells have two major functions: they present antigens to T cells, and more importantly, they produce antibodies to neutralize infectious microbes.
 T cells have a variety of roles and they carry out multiple functions, including killing infected cells and initiating other immune cells into action.

 Immune Response Process

 The way the immune response tackles a problem goes like this.
-Antigens, any substance considered to be an intruder, prompts an immune response.
+Antigens, any substance considered to be an intruder, prompt an immune response.
 Antigens can be viruses, bacteria, fungi, toxins, or other foreign materials.
 When your B cells spot an antigen, they release antibodies.
 Antibodies are part of the immunoglobulin family and are a type of protein that can catch antigens.
 Each antibody has a special function and can help to protect you from a specific antigen.
 This is the exact reason why you can't get chickenpox twice.
 Once your body creates an antibody it is stored in your body forever.

 Types of Immunity:

 - Innate immunity is the immunity you are born with that allows your body to fight pathogens until you develop adaptive immunity.

 - Adaptive immunity is a form of immunity also called acquired immunity.
 It is a collection of antibodies that your body develops through being exposed to and fighting off pathogens during the span of your lifetime.

 - Passive immunity is a form of immunity protection that a baby receives through the placenta and/or breast milk and lasts for a certain period to protect the body until it can defend itself.

 As you have seen, our immune system is an amazing system choreographed by cells and organs all working to keep on top of unfavorable situations within the body.
 Sometimes things go haywire and the immune system fails for one reason or another.
 Why?